 Kissinger Center Strategy Research and Internship Award

-The Johns Hopkins School of Advanced International Studies (SAIS) Kissinger Center for Global Affairs’ Strategy Research and Internship Award offers grants for undergraduates who wish to enter the policy world by completing an unpaid internship in the realm of U.S. foreign policy or international affairs OR develop their knowledge of U.S. foreign policy by undertaking independent or guided research projects.
+The Johns Hopkins School of Advanced International Studies (SAIS) Kissinger Center for Global Affairs’ Strategy Research and Internship Award offers grants for undergraduates who wish to enter the policy world by developing their knowledge of U.S. foreign policy by undertaking independent or guided research projects OR completing an unpaid internship in the realm of U.S. foreign policy or international affairs.

-To apply, please submit a statement of interest of no more than one page, including details of your internship offer.
-Applications are due by TBD and should be sent to KissingerCenter@jhu.edu
+To apply, please submit a statement of interest of no more than one page, including details of your research or internship offer.
+Applications are due by April 15 and should be sent to KissingerCenter@jhu.edu

 Robins Internship Grant

 Through the generosity of alumnus Charles Robins, Johns Hopkins University offers funding for selected students to gain business-related or economic development-related experience through internships in East, Southeast, or South Asia.
 The experience can be in private industry, or it can be in a government or nonprofit setting as long as the position is focused on business/economic development, finance, accounting, marketing, or management.
 For more information and to apply, contact the Life Design Lab (formerly the Homewood Career Center).